-Collective identity requires identification with one's in-group and dissociation from outgroups.
-This an "I" needs and implies a "You," a "We" needs a counterpart group.
+Collective identity requires identification with one's in-group and dissociation from out-groups.52 Like an "I" needs and implies a "You," a "We" needs a counterpart group.
 A group must be cognizant of its own peculiarity.
-This does not suggest that a group necessarily defines itself as opponent of other groups, much less as enemy, as Carl Schmitt influentially postulated in regard to political communities.
-Other groups are not "the Other" but are merely different (iated) in certain respects.
-The untenability of the radical position is proven by successful cooperation among self-cognizant groups or by the regular functioning of multiple, social identities.
-An adequate understanding of group formation thus does not
+This does not suggest that a group necessarily defines itself as opponent of other groups, much less as enemy, as Carl Schmitt influentially postulated in regard to political communities.53 Other groups are not "the Other" but are merely different(iated) in certain respects.
+The untenability of the radical position is proven by simple observation of successful cooperation among self-cognizant groups or by the regular functioning of multiple, social identities.
+An adequate understanding of group formation thus does not negate that which unites all humans, as shown by the universal possibility of communication and normative agreement.